daniela0321/flare-docs/Content/data-management.md

 created: "November 17, 2020"
 revised: "July 29, 2021"
 time: "13 min"
-image: "/images/insights/201117-data-management.jpg"
+image: "/images/insights/210930-data-management.jpg"
 imageTitle: "Data Management"
-excerpt: "In this Insight you can find information on what Data Management is, and what the different Knowledge Areas of Data Management are."
+excerpt: "In this Insight you can find information on what Data Management is, and what the different domains of Data Management are."
 ---

 ## 1. What Is Data Management?